jags-programming/j2arch/Documents/J2ArchTechnicalSpecification.md

   - Supports class diagrams and sequence diagrams.
 - **PlantUML Integration**:
   - Uses PlantUML to generate diagrams in PNG, SVG, and `.puml` formats.
+- **ProjectAnalyzer**:
+  - Collects Java source files and avoids redundant file collection for class and sequence diagrams.

 #### Workflow
-1. Parse Java source files using `JavaParserService`.
+1. Collect Java source files using `ProjectAnalyzer`.
-2. Extract metadata and relationships.
+2. Parse files and extract metadata using `JavaParserService`.
-3. Generate UML diagrams using `UMLDiagramGenerator` and PlantUML.
+3. Generate UML diagrams (class and sequence diagrams) using `UMLDiagramGenerator` and PlantUML.

 #### Output
 - Class diagrams and sequence diagrams in PNG, SVG, and `.puml` formats.
+- Sequence diagrams accurately handle overloaded methods by differentiating based on parameter types.

 ---